-The Open Room Change Process for residential students will become available at 9:00am on Monday, January 22nd and will be available through 5:00pm on Friday, March 9th.
+The Open Room Change Process for residential students will become available after move in during the fall semester.
+Dates will be September 4 until October 12.
 Please review the information below for more information.

 Please be aware, the semester cost for housing may vary from room to room.
 Students accepting a room change may be charged more or less, depending on their new housing assignment.
 Before accepting a room change, please be certain to review current room rates.
 Costs will be prorated in accord with the date of the room change.